rvsia/react-form-renderer/README.md

 }
 ```

 Note that the field structure may vary based on your component implementation.
-There are a few required attributes and most of the does not have to match given types.
+There are few required attributes and most of them do not have to match the given types.
 Most of them are based on used form components.

 #### `component: string`
 Unique identifier of the component.
-Final component will be picked based in this key.
-There are several pre-defined constants identifying the most common components for ManageIQ and Insigths apps.
+Final component will be picked based on this key.
+There are several pre-defined constants identifying the most common components for ManageIQ and Insights apps.

 ```javascript
 import { componentTypes } from '@data-driven-forms/react-form-renderer';